seqan/sharg-parser/doc/about/update_notifications/index.md

 Application developers may opt out of the version check for their app permanently (independent of user choice) by passing `sharg::update_notifications::off` as the fourth argument to sharg::parser.
 See the respective API documentation of the `sharg::parser`.

+Note that `sharg::update_notifications::on` does not mean that the version check is performed, but rather that the application is allowed to perform the version check if the user chooses to do so.